13 Secrets Only Air Traffic Controllers Know

 How many times have you sat on an airplane and heard the pilot attribute a delay to something going on with air traffic control?
 There are many possible reasons for a delay, including some issue with the aircraft.
 But ATCs—and pilots—know that most delays are not the fault of air traffic controllers, Heathrow Airport ATC manager Pete Glass tells The Sun.

 ATCs will sometimes see UFOs

 While pilots seem to be more likely to spot UFOs, ATCs definitely see their fair share.
 For instance, one night in March 2004, a few air traffic controllers in a Canada airport claimed to pot an unidentified flying object that didn’t appear on the radar.
 More recently, Oregon air traffic controllers said they spotted an unregistered flying object moving at an unusually high speed in October 2018.
-Next, check out the 40 things your pilot won’t tell you.
+Now that you know all about air traffic controllers, these are 40 things your pilot won’t tell you.